Picture the scene. It’s the late 1960s and early 1970s in Alaska.

 This tour is R rated, it is not suitable for children.

-During your tour, you’ll visit some of the best locally-owned and operated small businesses in Anchorage and have the opportunity to try a wide range of regional and local favorite foods, drinks and treats.
-From gourmet reindeer sausage and fresh seafood dishes to specialty handmade desserts and coffee, beer or wine, there’s something for every palate!
-All the while learning about the dark history of Anchorage in the 1970’s and 1980’s.
+During your tour, you’ll visit some of the best locally-owned and operated small businesses in Anchorage and have the opportunity to try a wide range of regional and local favorite foods, drinks, and treats, including Alaskan cod tacos, a charcuterie board with locally sourced ingredients, and more!
+All the while, you will learn about the dark history of Anchorage in the 1970’s and 1980’s.

 You’ll get a feel for the infamous Spenard neighborhood as you walk between the restaurants and shops we visit and each stop will last about 15 to 20 minutes.
 Rest assured as there’ll be plenty of chances to sit and relax as well.
-After soaking up the atmosphere of this one-of-a-kind city and neighborhood, picking up local insights and stories from your guide, and filling your bellies with local fare/drinks, this tour will finish just a few blocks away from the meeting point at a local eatery.
+After soaking up the atmosphere of this one-of-a-kind city and neighborhood, picking up local insights and stories from your guide, and filling your bellies with local fare/drinks, this tour will finish at “Anchorage’s most notorious bar”.